browserengineering/book/book/intro.md

 With all that's changed, some things have stayed the same, the core building blocks that are the essence of the web:

+* The user uses a _User Agent_, called a _browser_, to navigate the web.
 * The web is a _network of information_
   linked by _hyperlinks_.
 * Information is requested with the _HTTP network protocol_
   and structured with the _HTML document format_.
-* Documents are identified by URLs, _not_ by their content, and may be dynamic.
+* Documents are identified by URLs, _not_ by their content, and may be dynamically generated.
 * Web pages can link to auxiliary assets in different formats, including images, videos, CSS, and JavaScript.
-* The user uses a _User Agent_, called a _browser_, to navigate the web.
 * All these building blocks are open, standardized, and free to use or re-use.

 As a philosophical matter, perhaps one or another of these principles is